Anonymous-Usenix-25/Oblivious-Digital-Tokens/ODT_implementation/README.md

        to `v`.
      - The difference of these two values is the time taken to calculate `v`.
-2. WIth the ODT server running, start the `script-for-server-testing.sh` script from the `timing_measurement` directory.
+2. With the ODT server running, start the `script-for-server-testing.sh` script from the `timing_measurement` directory.
-   - The script outputs the time the ODT server took to respond to the handshake from the perspective of an umodified TLS client.
+   - The script outputs the time the ODT server took to respond to the handshake from the perspective of an unmodified TLS client.

 ## Measuring OpenSSL server performance